cyxzheng/cyxzheng.github.io/_projects/property.md

 No inspector filled out their forms in the same way, as each had their own “style” of conducting inspections.
 Forms were also rarely completely filled out.
 This made it difficult for the people in the back-office, who had to input information into the claims software, but the many different variations of completed forms slowed down this task considerably.

-# Figuring Out Common Actions
+# Figuring out common actions

 We were fortunate enough to be able to talk to some people on the client’s side who were more familiar with the property inspection process.
 Through many conversations, and reading through crudely translated inspection forms, I pieced together a customer journey that described at a high level what a typical inspection from start-to-finish would look like.